Foyez-Ahamed/todo-list-app/README.md

 ## Description

-A simple Todo List application using React reactjs.
+A simple Todo List application using Reactjs.
 The application allows users to manage their task where they can add, edit, and delete tasks.
 Each task has a status (completed or incomplete) and a priority (low/medium/high).
 The application provides basic functionality to manage tasks, including task display, addition, editing, completion, and deletion.

 ## Features